MathieuNlp/mathieunlp.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
 I am a graduate of CentraleSupélec in Data Science.
 I currently work at Weborama on recommendation systems.
-I am interested in video generation systems, particularly their potential for understanding physics, as well as their controllability and efficiency.
-I am very excited about the potential of these models for narrative creation and simulation.

-In my free time, I enjoy sports (especially badminton) and travelling.
+I currently enjoy building and sharing knowledge through blogs.
+In my free time, I enjoy sports, chess and traveling.